awslabs/multi-model-server/README.md

 Flask, MXNet, numpy, JAVA(7+, required by swagger codegen)

-## Deployments
+## Deployments:

-### Docker
+### Docker:
-We have provided a Docker image for an MXNet CPU build on Ubuntu.
-Nginx and all other dependencies are also pre-installed.
+We have provided docker image for mxnet cpu together with Gunicorn and nginx.
-The basic usage can be found on the [Docker readme](docker/README.md).
+The basic usage can be found [here](docker/README.md)

 ## Design
 To be updated